 To get the best results from these types of workouts, you really need to learn your specific workout heart-rate zones for low-, moderate-, and high-intensity exercise—and checking out the chart on the cardio machines at your gym *probably* isn't going to cut it, especially if you're new to the gym or have been working out hard for years already.
 Here, learn why you should train with your personal workout heart-rate zones in mind, then test your skills and your rates with this 30-day cardio HIIT challenge that's guaranteed to boost your heart rate.

 To figure out your personal heart-rate zones, the first thing you'll want to do is determine your max heart rate (MHR), or the hardest you can work during exercise.
 Then, you'll calculate your workout heart-rate zones.

-To get started, there are a couple of ways to find your max heart rate, whether you have a heart-rate monitor or fitness tracker or not.
+To get started, there are a couple of ways to calculate your max heart rate, whether you have a heart-rate monitor or fitness tracker or not.

 [(220 − Age − Resting HR) × %Intensity] + Resting HR = Target Heart Rate

 It can be helpful to create a range for yourself since your heart rate is unlikely to stay *exactly* the same during an entire workout.
 So for example, if you have a resting heart rate of 60, you're 30 years old, and you want to exercise at the upper end of moderate intensity, which would be 60 to 70 percent intensity, your formula would look like this:

 - [(220 − 30 − 60) × .6)] + 60 = 138 bpm (beats per minute)

 - [(220 − 30 − 60) × .7] + 60 = 151 bpm